AFLplusplus/AFLplusplus/docs/parallel_fuzzing.md

 monitoring, other than just making sure that they are up.

-Keep in mind that crashing inputs are *not* automatically propagated to the master instance, so you may still want to monitor for crashes fleet-wide from within your synchronization or health checking scripts (see afl-whatsup).
+Keep in mind that crashing inputs are *not* automatically propagated to the main instance, so you may still want to monitor for crashes fleet-wide from within your synchronization or health checking scripts (see afl-whatsup).

 ## 5) Asymmetric setups